-Anne Cooke is a Principal Lecturer in the Department of Applied Psychology and Year 3 Director of the Doctoral Programme in Clinical Psychology.
+Anne Cooke is a Principal Lecturer in the Salomons Institute for Applied Psychology and (jointly with Louise Goodbody) Clinical Director of its Doctoral Programme in Clinical Psychology.

-Anne’s first degree was from Edinburgh University in Linguistics and German, and she initially worked for a television station based in the Netherlands.
-Following her decision to change direction and pursue a career in clinical psychology, her first post in mental health was as a nursing assistant on an inpatient unit for adolescents.
-She then completed a conversion course in psychology at London Metropolitan University, followed by a year as an assistant psychologist in a continuing care mental health unit.
-She trained as a clinical psychologist at the Institute of Psychiatry, qualifying in 1992.
+Anne’s first degree was from Edinburgh University in Linguistics and German, and she initially worked in the media.
+Following her decision to change direction and pursue a career in clinical psychology, she undertook a conversion course and then trained at London's Institute of Psychiatry, qualifying in 1992.
 In 1999 she gained BABCP accreditation as a Cognitive Behavioural Psychotherapist.

 After qualifying she worked in inner city London for many years, mainly in a community mental health team and an acute mental health ward.
 She developed an interest in psychosis and also - in response to her experience of the complexities and limitations of offering mental health services to people in very difficult life situations - in critical approaches to mental health practice and in the service user/survivor movement.
-Alongside her clinical work she was manager of a psychology team and also worked part-time as Academic Tutor on the doctoral programme in clinical psychology at University College London.
+Alongside her clinical work she was manager of a psychology team and a tutor on the doctoral programme in clinical psychology at University College London.
 From 1996 to 2000 she was also Media Officer for the British Psychological Society Division of Clinical Psychology.

-She came to Salomons/CCCU in 1999, initially as Academic and Research Tutor, and since 1995 as Principal Lecturer and Year 3 Director.
+She came to Salomons/CCCU in 1999, initially as Academic and Research Tutor, being promoted to Principal Lecturer in 2005.
+Since then she has been a Director of the Programme.
 In addition she has worked clinically in local NHS services and within the Department’s own Practice Consultancy service.
-She has also been a tutor and supervisor on the Department’s postgraduate programmes in Cognitive Behaviour Therapy.
+She has also been a tutor on the Department’s postgraduate programmes in Cognitive Behaviour Therapy.

 Research and knowledge exchange